-You need to achieve the quorum to keep an ordering service functional.
-The quorum is the minimum number of working orderers (or, using Raft terminology - consenters) required to ensure effective consensus.
+The minimum number of orderers (or consenters in the Raft terms) required to ensure that the consensus is effective is called a quorum.
 For every consenter set, this is a majority of nodes.
-For instance, an ordering service with 5 nodes requires 3 nodes to make a quorum (if 3 nodes out of 5 fail, a quorum won’t be achieved), 2 node service requires 2 nodes available, and so on.
+For instance, an ordering service with 5 nodes requires 3 nodes to make a quorum, 2 node service requires 2 nodes available, and so on.
 To read more about Raft concepts, click here.

 Note: Add and remove consenters carefully.
 If the nodes' quorum is not available, the ordering service will not work, which eventually means that no new transactions will appear on the channel.
-If the nodes' quorum at the system channel is not available, no network configurations can be made, and no consenters can be added until a quorum is reached.
+If the nodes' quorum at the system channel is not available, the whole network will be unavailable, no network configurations can be made, and no consenters can be added until a quorum is reached.

-Using a predefined image is recommended for compatibility issues.
+Note: Using the predefined image is recommended for various purposes, such as compatibility issues.
 However, you can select your image if needed.

 - Requested CPU - Guaranteed CPU resource that will be allocated to the ordering node.

 - CPU limit - Maximum CPU resource that can be allocated to the ordering node.

 - Requested memory (MB) - Guaranteed amount of RAM that will be allocated to the peer node.

 - Memory limit (MB) - Maximum amount of RAM that can be allocated to the peer node.

 Note: Please do not customize the following list of environment variables to ensure that your Hyperledger Fabric Blockchain runs seamlessly: